-- F. Rules and Regulations: The Planning and Economic Development Board shall adopt Multi-Family Housing Rules and Regulations which shall include application submittal requirements, public hearing and review procedures, and site development and design standards including but not limited to landscaping, buffering, lighting, building style, pedestrian access, off-street parking, utilities, and waste disposal.
-Such Multi-Family Housing Rules and Regulations shall be filed with the Town Clerk
+- 8. Architectural Character In designing new construction of a Multi-Family Building, Apartment Building, or Multi-Family development, Applicants should consider the existing character, scale, and architecture of the surrounding neighborhood and nearby buildings.
+(Added 11-14-22) - F. Rules and Regulations: The Planning and Economic Development Board shall adopt Multi-Family Housing Rules and Regulations which shall include application submittal requirements, public hearing and review procedures, and site development and design standards including but not limited to landscaping, buffering, lighting, building style, Page | 69 pedestrian access, off-street parking, utilities, and waste disposal.
+Such Multi-Family Housing Rules and Regulations shall be filed with the Town Clerk (Amended 11-19-18)

-(Amended 11-19-18) - G. Development Limitation: The maximum number of Multi-Family Building units authorized pursuant to this sub-section shall not exceed five percent of the number of detached single-family dwellings located in the Town of Medway, as determined by the Board of Assessors.
+G. Development Limitation: The maximum number of Multi-Family Building units authorized pursuant to this sub-section shall not exceed five percent of the number of detached single-family dwellings located in the Town of Medway, as determined by the Board of Assessors.
 (Amended 11-18-19)